-(a) A day shall commence at 00:01 hours and end 24 hours later.
-A week shall commence at 00:01 hours Friday and end at 24:00 hours on the Thursday following.

-(b) It is understood and agreed that the provisions of this article are intended only to provide a basis for calculating time worked and shall not be a guarantee as to hours of work per day or per week or otherwise.
-Employment letters shall be provided to newly hired employees outlining their status and regular hours of work.

-- (c) The regular work shift for all employees shall consist of: - (1) seven and one-half hours of work exclusive of a one-half hour unpaid meal break; or - (2) eight hours of work exclusive of a one-half hour unpaid meal break; or - (3) such other period as may be scheduled.
+- (a) A day shall commence at 00:01 hours and end 24 hours later.
+A week shall commence at 00:01 hours Sunday and end at 24:00 hours on the Saturday following. - (b) It is understood and agreed that the provisions of this article are intended only to provide a basis for calculating time worked and shall not be a guarantee as to hours of work per day or per week or otherwise.
+Employment letters shall be provided to newly hired employees outlining their status and regular hours of work. - (c) The regular work shift for all employees shall consist of: - (1) 12 hours of work inclusive of two one-half hour unpaid meal periods and two 15 minute paid breaks; or - (2) eight hours of work inclusive of one one-half hour unpaid meal period and two 15 minute paid breaks; or - (3) seven and one-half hours of work inclusive of a one-half hour unpaid meal period and two 15 minute paid breaks; or - (4) seven hours of work inclusive of a one-half hour unpaid meal period and a 15 minute paid break; or - (5) six and one-half hours of work inclusive of a one-half hour unpaid meal period and a 15 minute paid break; or - (6) five hours of work inclusive of a one-half hour unpaid meal period and a 15 minute paid break; or - (7) four hours of work inclusive of a 15 minute paid break; or

-(d) Where the Employer designates an employee to be in charge and he/she cannot leave the building during his/her meal break, the employee's regular hours of work will be inclusive of a one-half hour paid meal break.

-(e) The employee is to use time cards, as provided by the Employer, to record their respective shift hours.
-The employee will only be paid for the hours properly recorded on the time cards.
-The Employer is the only authorized party that can manually write on time cards.
+- (8) such other shift as agreed by the parties. - (d) Where the Employer designates that an employee cannot leave the building during their meal period, the employee's regular hours of work will be inclusive of a one-half hour paid meal period. - (e) The employee is to sign in upon arriving for work and at end of work to record their respective shift hours.
+The employee will only be paid for the hours properly recorded on the sign in sheet.

-Each employee must properly record his or her own individual time card information; no other employee can record time worked for any other employee.
+Each employee must properly record their own individual sign in/sign out information; no other employee can record time worked for any other employee.